thisismatu/dotfiles/README.md

-# Setup my mac
+# Setup my laptops

-Dotfiles, mac defaults and whatnot to improve the experience of using different computers for work and lesure.
+Dotfiles, configsm mac defaults and whatnot to improve the experience of using different computers for both work and lesure.

 - Strive for a vanilla setup
 - Do more and fiddle less